 If we plant trees today under the Environmental Plantings methodology, how soon can we be paid for it?
 Theoretically, you can be 'paid' at the end of the first year.
 Practically, you would be likely to wait until there has been enough carbon captured to make it worthwhile to submit an audit report.
 You can claim ACCUs only after a reporting period closes.
 You can choose the 'reporting period' from 12 months at the minimum or any time up to 5 Years after commencement of the project.
 Each subsequent reporting period begins immediately after the last reporting period.
 (Carbon Farmers of Australia)

-Can Livestock

-and Carbon

-Farming can be

-carried out on

-the same land?
+Can Livestock and Carbon Farming can be carried out on the same land?

-How can Carbon farming work without impacting the income from my other farming business?
+Carbon Farming doesn't mean you have to destock.
+Under suitable grazing management regimes carbon projects and grazing operations will coexist. (greencollar.com.au) How can Carbon farming work without impacting the income from my other farming business?
 Carbon farming projects can complement and supplement farming business income.
 For example, carbon farming projects may provide an additional income stream from land that may be marginal or non-viable for other farming purposes.
 (Land Restoration Fund)